bigcommerce/dev-docs/docs/api-docs/getting-started/making-requests.md

 ```

 ### Create Sample Request in the browser
-Open your browser and navigate to the integrated JavaScript console, for example [Google Chrome's Console](https://developers.google.com/web/tools/chrome-devtools/console).
+While viewing your storefront in a browser, navigate to the integrated JavaScript console, for example [Google Chrome's Console](https://developers.google.com/web/tools/chrome-devtools/console).
 Use it to run the following code after entering your API token in the authorization header, and adding an a valid [Product ID](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproductbyid) for the `entityId`:

 ```javacsript
    fetch('/graphql', {